loneleeandroo/stormy-harbor-8393/README.md

 ### Other
 #### Collections
 This is custom class to help filter arrays using mongodb-like queries.
-For example:
+For example,:
 ```
+var Collection = require(path/to/lib/collection);

 /*
  * Converts an Array into a Collection
  *